SA economic growth to moderate as headwinds intensify and capacity constraints are reached

 While the South Australian economy faces a number of headwinds, there are a number of positive aspects to the economic outlook.

 “Grain growers are looking forward to another bumper harvest this season.
 Labour market conditions are likely to remain strong with very high job vacancies suggesting there is considerable unmet demand for labour at present.
-And further improvements in supply chain functioning, recent strong growth in business investment, and a pickup in population growth will help to relieve some capacity constraints but will not entirely remove them,” says Mr Hancock.
+And further improvements in supply chain functioning, recent strong growth in business investment, and a pickup in population growth will help to relieve some capacity constraints but will not entirely remove them.”

 “It would not be helpful for Australia to introduce broad economic stimulus policies at this time because the limits to growth are on the supply side of the economy.
 Broad stimulus measures would work against bringing inflation back to the levels that are needed for prudent economic management.
 But there may be some need during 2023 to provide support to lower income households facing cost-of-living pressures.
 In the longer term, the fundamental challenge for Australian Governments is to find and implement policies that support genuine increases in productivity growth.”

-The full Economic Briefing will be delivered by SACES to South Australian business leaders at a presentation on Friday.
+The full Economic Briefing was delivered by SACES to South Australian business leaders and Corporate Members at a presentation on Friday.